symfony/symfony-docs/workflow.rst

     * ``workflow.workflow``: all workflows;
     * ``workflow.state_machine``: all state machines.

+    Note that workflow metadata are attached to tags under the ``metatdata`` key, giving you more context and information about the workflow at disposal.
+You can learn more about
+    :ref:`tag attributes <tags_additional-attributes>` and
+    :ref:`storing workflow metadata <workflow_storing-metadata>`
+    in their dedicated sections.

+    .. versionadded:: 7.1

+        The attached configuration to the tag was introduced in Symfony 7.1.

 .. tip::

     You can find the list of available workflow services with the